Navigation auf uzh.ch

 We spend most of our time at home, at school, at the office, or in other indoor environments.
 What do we know about the quality of the air we breathe in these places and how it affects our health and well-being?
 Not much, and we would like to change that!

-The first citizen scientists were measuring the air quality in their homes from September 30, 2022 to October 30, 2022.
-We analysed their collected data, recalibrated the sensors, and shared the overall findings with participants during our third workshop on February 21, 2023.
-An update on how the project will continue will come soon.
+From July 2022 to February 2023 we held three co-creation workshops with multiple stakeholders.
+In the fist two workshops we focuesd on the "why" this project is important for all of us, "what" we want to measure and "how" we want to do that.
+The citizen scientists were measuring the air quality in their homes from 30 September - 30 October, 2022.
+We analysed their collected data, recalibrated the sensors, and shared the overall findings with participants during our third workshop in February 2023.

 According to studies of the Environmental Protection Agency (EPA), indoor air pollutants are typically 2 to 5 times higher than outdoor pollution levels.
 There are numerous reasons for this, including inadequate ventilation, the use of toxic candles, air fresheners, beauty products, and so on.